storacha/w3infra/README.md

 [DID](https://www.w3.org/TR/did-core/) of the upload-api ucanto server. e.g. `did:web:up.storacha.network`.
 Optional: if omitted, a `did:key` will be derrived from `PRIVATE_KEY`

+#### `UPLOAD_API_ALIAS`

+CSV of other DID(s) the upload-api is known by. i.e. other values that received invocation `audience` may have.

+Also enables the service to accept attestations issued by these DIDs.

+Note: should not include UPLOAD_API_DID.

 #### `R2_ACCESS_KEY_ID`

 Access key for S3 like cloud object storage to replicate content into.